ujjwalgupta983/vumonic-assessment/README.md

-# Node.js Rest API Assessment
+# Node.js REST API Assessment

 The problem is to create basic API using Node.js.
 I used express, mongodb as database and postman for testing API calls.I also Created a cluster on mongodb atlas for validating API's.